Secure Your Users' Identity

 If you’re not on the detail page for your new permission set, navigate back there.

 Great!
-You’ve set up two-factor authentication for Sia.
-When Sia logs in, she’s prompted to provide a second factor of authentication in addition to her username and password.
+You’ve turned on multi-factor authentication for Sia.
+The next time Sia logs in, she’s prompted to provide a verification method as a second factor, in addition to her username and password.

-If users don’t download the app right away, it’s not a disaster.
-They’re prompted to do so when they log in for the first time after you set up the two-factor authentication requirement.
+If users don’t download an app right away, it’s not a disaster.
+They’re prompted to register a verification method when they log in for the first time after you turn on the MFA requirement.

-Let’s check out the app with our new employee, Sia Thripio.
+Sia Thripio, our new employee, wants to use the Salesforce Authenticator mobile app so she can take advantage of the cool push notification feature for fast authentication.
+Let’s see how the registration and login process works.
 Get your Android or iOS mobile device and pretend it’s Sia’s phone.
-You’re going to download the Salesforce Authenticator app and connect it to Sia’s user.
+You’re going to download the Salesforce Authenticator app and connect it to Sia’s Salesforce account.

 Heads up that you’ll be jumping back and forth between two devices in the following steps.
 When you’re on your PHONE, you’re working as Sia in the Salesforce Authenticator app.
-When you’re on your DESKTOP, you’re logged in as Sia in your Salesforce DE org in a web browser.
+When you’re on your DESKTOP, you’re logged in as Sia in your Trailhead Playground in a web browser.

 - PHONE: Download and install Salesforce Authenticator for iOS from the App Store or Salesforce Authenticator for Android from Google Play.